lizhihao2022/DiffSR/README.md

 }
 ```

-We provide two default trainers in `trainers/builder/base.py` which can be used for training the model.
+We provide a default trainers in `trainers/base.py` which can be used for training the model.

 ### Procedure

-Write your dataset procedure in `trainers/procedure/` and register it in `trainers/procedure/__init__.py` as follows:
+Write your dataset procedure in `procedures/` and register it in `procedures/__init__.py` as follows:

 ```python
 from .your_dataset import YourDatasetProcedure